[Paul Loeb]

 -- Kurt Vonnegut

 In 2008 Paul founded the Campus Election Engagement Project, (CEEP), a national nonpartisan project that helped America's colleges and universities motivate their 20 million students to register, volunteer in campaigns, educate themselves, and turn out at the polls.
 CEEP focused on how administrators, faculty, staff, and student leaders can help engage students.
-Paul ran the project through 2020, at which point it worked with over 600 campuses enrolling 6.4 million students.
-In 2022 Paul then founded the national nonpartisan guides.vote project.
-The project takes the nonpartisan guides that CEEP first launched in 2012 (and which quickly became the favorite resource of the schools) and continues to distribute them on campuses.
-But they also distribute them through a broad array of non-campus partners, including Ben & Jerrys, Black Voters Matter, the Civics Center, MTV, the NAACP, Nonprofit Vote, Salesforce, Teen Vogue, the US Vote Foundation, Youth Service America, Vote.org and Vote Early Day.
-The goal of guides.vote is to provide clear, insightful, and well-sourced nonpartisan information on candidate positions to engage potential voters, especially young voters, so they can know what’s at stake in each election.
-They're on track to distribute 5 million guides in 2024.
+Paul ran the project through 2020, at which point it worked with over 600 campuses enrolling 6.4 million students, then spun off its nonpartisan candidate guides into a separate project, which distributed over 8 million guides.

-Paul has also lectured at over 500 colleges and universities and numerous conferences.
-He's written articles for publications including the New York Times, Washington Post, USA Today, AARP Bulletin, Los Angeles Times, Atlanta Journal-Constitution, Christian Science Monitor, Chronicle of Higher Education, InsideHigherEd, The Nation, Huffington Post, Redbook, and Parents Magazine, and been interviewed on NBC, CNN, PBS, Fox, and C-Span, National Public Radio, the BBC, the ABC, NBC, and CBS radio networks, American Urban Radio, Voice of America, and national German, Australian, and Canadian radio.
+Paul has lectured at over 500 colleges and universities and numerous conferences.
+He's written articles for publications including the New York Times, Washington Post, USA Today, AARP Bulletin, Los Angeles Times, Atlanta Journal-Constitution, Christian Science Monitor, Chronicle of Higher Education, InsideHigherEd, The Nation, Raw Story, Huffington Post, Redbook, and Parents Magazine, and been interviewed on NBC, CNN, PBS, Fox, C-Span, NPR, the BBC, the ABC, NBC, and CBS radio networks, American Urban Radio, Voice of America, and national German, Australian, and Canadian radio.
 Here's his more detailed bio.

-If you're not already receiving Paul's monthly articles, sign up to receive them.
-Paul continues to lecture widely on both Soul and The ImpossibleClick here to see if he's coming to your community or to bring him in, and here to pass the word on his books.
+If you're not already receiving Paul's monthly articles, sign up here to receive them.
+Paul lectures widely on both Soul and The ImpossibleClick here to invite him to your community, and here to pass the word on his books.